Madonna: 2012–2016: Super Bowl XLVI halftime show, MDNA, and Rebel Heart

+2017–2021: Move to Lisbon and Madame X

-In February 2017, Madonna adopted four-year-old twin sisters from Malawi named Estere and Stella, and she moved to live in Lisbon, Portugal, in summer 2017 with her adoptive children.
+In February 2017, Madonna adopted four-year-old twin sisters from Malawi named Estere and Stella, and she moved to live in Lisbon, Portugal, in mid-2017 with her adoptive children.
 In July, she opened the Mercy James Institute for Pediatric Surgery and Intensive Care in Malawi, a children's hospital built by her Raising Malawi charity.
 The live album chronicling the Rebel Heart Tour was released in September 2017, and won Best Music Video for Western Artists at the 32nd Japan Gold Disc Award.
 That month, Madonna launched MDNA Skin in select stores in the United States.
 A few months earlier, the auction house Gotta Have Rock and Roll had put up Madonna's personal items like love letters from Tupac Shakur, cassettes, underwear and a hairbrush for sale.
 Darlene Lutz, an art dealer who had initiated the auction, was sued by Madonna's representatives to stop the proceedings.
 Madonna clarified that her celebrity status "does not obviate my right to maintain my privacy, including with regard to highly personal items".
 Madonna lost the case and the presiding judge ruled in favor of Lutz who was able to prove that in 2004 Madonna made a legal agreement with her for selling the items.